stcucufa/epistrophy/doc/manual.md

 execution of an instruction and sets the `error` property of the fiber.
 Every subsequent instruction is then skipped, unless wrapped inside an `ever` block.

-* `call(f)` calls the function `f` with the current fiber instance and scheduler as arguments and resumes execution as soon as `f` returns.
+* `call(f)` calls the function `f` with the current fiber instance as argument and resumes execution as soon as `f` returns.
 The fiber value is set to the value returned by `f` (if any).
 * `ramp(dur, f)` begins the ramp and yields for `dur` milliseconds.
 During a ramp, the fiber instance gets two additional properties: a progress value `p` (the ratio of elapsed time to the duration of the ramp), and a `ramp` object with more info about the ramp (`begin`: the time when the ramp began, `dur`: the effective duration of the ramp, and `elapsed`: the elapsed time since the ramp began).
-If `dur` is a function, it first gets called with the fiber instance and scheduler as arguments to get the duration for this specific ramp.
+If `dur` is a function, it first gets called with the fiber instance as argument to get the duration for this specific ramp.
-If `f` is provided, it gets called with the fiber instance and the scheduler:
+If `f` is provided, it gets called with the fiber instance:
     * once when the ramp begins, with _p_ = 0;
     * once when the ramp ends, with _p_ = 1, unless the duration is infinite (because the ramp never ends);